It’s common knowledge that everything is bigger in Texas – the same goes for its flea markets and antique fairs.

 Situated in the breath-taking Navasota hill which is just northwest of Houston, Texas Pickers 1st Saturday antique sale and flea market covers three floors in a historic barn, as well as specialized vendors and tents outside.

-This popular Texan flea market opens on the first Saturday of every month.
+This popular Houston flea market opens on the first Saturday of every month.
 Spend your morning and afternoon digging through the enticing junk and vintage treasures.
 There is a BBQ and a modest selection of food stalls so you can fuel yourself for some serious shopping.

 Find shabby chic furniture, crockery, fine bone china, fishing tools, taxidermy, hunting memorabilia and other vintage bits and bobs.
 The founders, Bill and Melanie are vintage experts – they have been in the antique trading business for more than 25 years.
+This should definitely be your go-to flea market in Houston and surrounding area – you won’t find a better Houston flea market than this.

 Where: 2241 FM 2988 Rd.
 Navasota, 77868, TX US